 - Advantages and disadvantages

-- The difference between a savings account and GIC
+- The difference between a high interest savings account and GIC

 - Bottom line